Jukebox Production in

 productions in Denmark took place in the area of Copenhagen, and another

-D. T. N. Williamson amplifier was made for the slot-machine operator Knud Petersen who was related to the engineer
+slot-machine operator Knud Petersen who was related to the engineer Edvard Agner Køj

-Edvard Agner Køj Petersen mentioned above.
+Petersen mentioned before.
 The total number of Atofon-boxes

 made is unknown today, but fortunately a few have been preserved by collectors.